|Origins||Settled c. 1855 and annexed in 1889|

 In 1946 there were plans to bring about urban renewal; however, this plan failed and the neighborhood sunk into a state of deterioration.
 In the earlier half of the 1950s decade the white population made up the staggering majority in the neighborhood as black families slowly moved in.
 Property values were dropping in the community and landlords were dividing their properties into kitchenette style apartments to fatten their profits.
 These were tiny apartments that were often given poor attention but low income black families found these properties to be sustainable.
 The rise in kitchenette apartments and ran down buildings caused more white flight to take off by the year 1955.

 In the mid-50s as more southern black families moved to Woodlawn some racial strife began as whites left behind were frustrated their neighborhood was on the verge of becoming majority black, this is when white greaser gangs formed that often attacked groups of black youths.
 Black youths assembled their own neighborhood protection group called the “Players.”
-This group was short lived and replaced by the “Blackstone Raiders,” named after Blackstone Street which is where most members hailed from in east Woodlawn.
+This group was short lived and replaced by the “Blackstone Raiders,” named after Blackstone Street in 1955 which is where most members hailed from in east Woodlawn.
 The Raiders were once of the first significant black street gangs on all the south side and by 1959 they would evolve into becoming the “Blackstone Rangers.”
 Around that same time the Devil’s Disciples moved into west Woodlawn and took over the neighborhood west of Woodlawn Avenue while the Rangers had everything east of Woodlawn Avenue.
 The Egyptian Cobras moved into the neighborhood around 1958 or 1959 and fought both Rangers and Disciples as Cobras originated from the west side of Chicago.

-As African Americans moved into the community in larger numbers there began a housing crisis and the need to divide the apartments into kitchenettes became a necessity.
+As African Americans moved into the community in larger numbers beginning in 1958 there began a housing crisis and the need to divide the apartments into kitchenettes became a necessity.
 These small apartments and many buildings in the neighborhood began major deterioration and the neighborhood started to become an urban slum.
 What started off as middle class African Americans moving here to escape the slums to the north turned into this neighborhood becoming another ghetto as the local economy fell apart due to lack of support for the black community.
 Slum lords and all-out absent landlords were a rampant problem in this community that left their buildings in a state of decay as they charged higher rent than the living quarters were worth.
 When you have several slum lords that run several broken building it all around decreases the value of the neighborhood and that prevents investment in the community and causes a lack of employment, this was all prevalent in this community.